mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 # CHAT COMPLETION MODE

-Set `option -c` to start a multi-turn chat mode via **text completions** with history support.
-This option works with instruct models, defaults to _gpt-3.5-turbo-instruct_ if none set.
+Invoke `option -c`, `--chat` to initiate interactive multi-turn sessions via **native chat completions** with persistent history.
+This mode defaults to the _gpt-5.1_ model.

-Set `options -cc` to start the chat mode via **native chat completions**.
-This mode defaults to the _gpt-5_ model, which is optimised to follow instructions. <!-- Try _chatgpt-4o-latest_ for a model optimised for chatting. -->

-On `options -bb`, the Responses API endpoint is set preferentially.
+Models compatible with **pure text completions** (instruct models), set `options -cd` or `--text-chat` at the command line.
+If no model is specified, it defaults to _gpt-3.5-turbo-instruct_.

-In chat mode, some options are automatically set to un-lobotomise the bot.
+In chat mode, certain internal parameters are automatically tuned to un-lobotomise the bot for better reasoning.

-While using other providers, mind that `options -c`, `-cc`, and `-bb` set different endpoints!
-These options must be set according to the model capabilities!
+When using different providers, ensure that `options -c`, `-cd`, or `-bc` are used according to the specific model's capabilities;
+these options target different API endpoints.

-Set `option -C` to **resume** (continue from) last history session, and set `option -E` to exit on the first response (even in multi turn mode).
+Set `option -C` to **resume** a previous history session.
+Set `option -E` to **force-exit** after the first response, even when multi-turn mode is enabled.

+# RESPONSES API

+The Responses API is a superset of the Chat Completions API.
+It offers extended functionality but currently has limited support.

+Access the responses endpoint via `option -b`, `--responses` for single-turn incantation, or `options -bb` or `-bc` for multi-turn mode.

+To hot-swap to this API during an active session, use the internal command `/responses [model]`, aliased to `/resp` or even `-b`.

 # TEXT COMPLETION MODE  <!-- legacy -->